UK housing not overheating, rates not at lows forever - BoE's Miles

 HOW MUCH SLACK?

-Miles underlined that view on Monday, citing the large degree of spare capacity in the economy that may be greater than the BoE assumed in its latest set of economic forecasts.
+Miles underlined that view on Monday, citing the large degree of spare capacity in the economy that may be greater than the Bank assumed in its latest set of economic forecasts.

 He said the amount of slack was "towards the upper end" of the 1.0-1.5 percent of gross domestic product estimated by the Bank in its latest forecasts.